bcgsc/LINKS/README.md

 Because you want want to start with a low -d for scaffolding, you have to estimate how many minimum links (-l) would fit in a -d window +/- error -e given sliding window -t.
 For instance, it may not make sense to use -t 200, -d 500 at low coverages BUT if you have at least 10-fold coverage it might since, in principle, you should be able to derive sufficient k-mer pairs within same locus if there's no bias in genome sequencing.

 For re-scaffolding white spruce, only 1X coverage was available (since the re-scaffolding used a draft assembly instead of long reads), but even -t 200 -d 5000 (1st iteration) did merge scaffolds even though, in theory, the -e parameter will play an important role limiting linkages outside of the target range -d (+/-) -e %.
+This is especially true when using raw MPET for scaffolding, to limit spurious linkages by contaminating PETs.

 On the data side of things, reducing the coverage (using less long reads), and limiting to only the highest quality reads would help decrease RAM usage.

 In v1.5, LINKS builds a Bloom filter that comprises all k-mer of a supplied (-f) genome draft and uses it to only hash k-mer pairs from longreads having an equivalent in the Bloom filter.
 When LINKS runs iteratively, the bloom filter built at the first iteration is re-used thus saving execution time.

-These are the best tips I can offer at the moment, until we address it further programatically using even more efficient data structures & code.
+These are the best tips I can offer at the moment, until we address it further programmatically using even more efficient data structures & code.

 Test data